 Both MacDonell and Gentner see the new scholarship as a natural extension of WO’s lifelong investment in students and the arts.

 “When I heard the idea of establishing a scholarship for arts students, I didn’t have to think about it for more than five seconds,” MacDonell said.
-“It’s directing my annual giving to something that I really care about — my love for WO and recognition for what he did for me.”
+“It’s directing my annual giving to an aspect of Denison that I really care about — my love for WO and recognition for what he did for me and other Singers.”

 Gentner shared a similar motivation.